libp2p/docs/content/concepts/peers.md

 ### Peer Discovery

 A discovery method is likely needed if no information about a peer is available in the peer store.
-A peer multiaddr is typically discovered with their Peer Id.
+A peer multiaddr is typically discovered with their Peer ID.
 Once the network successfully discovers a peer multiaddr (and able to establish a connection), the peer discovery protocol adds the Peer Info and multiaddr to the Peer Store.
 Learn more about how to discover un-{known, identified} peers on the peer routing guide.